 - Internal podalic version is no longer attempted.

 - This is the most common malposition where the head initially engages normally but then the occiput rotates posteriorly rather than anteriorly.
-Approximately 10% of labours begin this way, but many correct in labour.
+5.2% of deliveries are persistent occipito-posterior.

 - The occipito-posterior position results from a poorly flexed vertex.
 The anterior fontanelle (four radiating sutures) is felt anteriorly.
 The posterior fontanelle (three radiating sutures) may also be palpable posteriorly.